 We bathed in the stream behind our house and covered our faces with the natural clay found in the foundations of the rich jungle beds and trekked to jungle waterfalls.
 We rode carefree in the backs of trucks to go and swim in lagoons and boarded river longboats in search of wildlife and a glimpse into the vast depths of the Amazon Rainforest.

 On our final day, we went water rafting on the Jatunyacu River – a faster flowing tributary that commanded a lot of energy.
 Even after water rafting in Europe and Asia, this grade three level put us all through our paces.
+It was an extra excursion offered as part of our overall tour.

 Rafts were flipped and tipped, ours hit a giant rock, and many of us embraced the waters, all the while realising we were mere specks of life in a place of such raw earth significance.